 10: Plastic-free personal care products

-A campaign announced that more than 120 billion units of packaging are produced every year by the global cosmetics industry.
-Perhaps unsurprisingly, most of which are not recyclable.
+More than 120 billion units of packaging are produced every year by the global cosmetics industry – most of which are not recyclable.

-Luckily, more and more brands, online and physical shops appear, that sell products in plastic-free packaging.
+Luckily, more and more online and physical brands and shops appears, that sell products in plastic-free packaging.

 The thing you need to do is:

-2. Once you end the plastic bottled products, start experimenting with some plastic-free and sustainable goods!
+- Once you end the plastic bottled products you own, find and get some cool plastic-free and sustainable goods!

-Plus, you can experiment and try to create your own beauty products.
+Plus, you can experiment and try to create your DIY beauty products.

-Now, let’s go through one essential tip that can help you to lower that waste.
+Now, let’s go through one essential tip that can help you to lower your waste.

 For example, if you often eat out from fast food places, a reusable container and utensils would come in handy.